How to Establish Credibility that Sets You Apart from Other Real Estate Agents

 Content marketing has been around for a long time, but the medium that really gives it a turbo boost is social media.
-Unlike TV or print ads that “push” their messages out to the audience (and most of the time to the wrong audience), social media allows your content to be “pulled in” by the right audience when promoted on the right channels.
+Unlike TV or print ads that “push” their messages out to the audience (and most of the time to everyone, which is inefficient), social media allows your content to be “pulled in” by the right audience when promoted on the right channels.
 Thus, social media is the best tool for permission-based marketing, which is the new standard for today’s effective marketing campaigns.

 Many of you are already utilizing a few of these social media channels to some degree, but to really maximize results you must integrate them with a well-planned content marketing campaign.
 The best approach is to hire a website design and marketing firm that is knowledgeable about the industry to help you plan and execute the campaign.

 By being aware of the factors discussed above, you’ve already won half the battle.
 The other half of the battle is for you to take action on the things that will position YOU as a credible real estate agent.
 I hope you find this article helpful.
 If you do, please share it and visit our Real Estate Marketing page for future articles that will be beneficial to you.
 Thanks!